mixpanel/mixpanel-php/README.md

 Version 2.8.0
 * Added `$anon_id` parameter to `identify` method, and a track call when parameter exists and is in UUID v4 format
 * Change parameter names for `createAlias` method to `$distinct_id` and `$alias`
+* Prevent unnecessary call to _encode on non-forked CurlConsumer
+* make sure 'Connection' exists before accessing it

 Version 2.7.0:
  * Dropped test support for EOL PHP version (all < 7.1)